top of page

 Dr. Kranzler is a graduate of Johns Hopkins University and holds a Masters and Ph.D. from the Wurzweiler School of Social Work.
-He specializes in working with individuals on the Autism Spectrum and teaches social skills, mood regulation, anxiety management, executive functioning, interoception and confidence building skills.
 He has served as Social Work Supervisor of an Albert Einstein College of Medicine clinic, a Dean of Students at a large K-12 school in South Florida and has been performing therapy in a variety of settings for more than 16 years.
 Dr. Kranzler is the author of The Crimson Protector, a superhero adventure novel that teaches tweens and teens how to build confidence, overcome social anxiety and handle bullying (available in print and eBook versions on Amazon and at TheCrimsonProtector.com).
-Dr. Kranzler serves as the Chair of the Autism Committee on the National Trauma Education and Policy Board.
+Dr. Kranzler specializes in providing Social Skills Development, Flexibility Skills Development, Anxiety Management, Mood Regulation, Interoception Skills Development, confidence building and Growth Mindset skills to autistic, ADHD, learning difference and other clients.

 In her free time she enjoys adventuring.
 Dotty is up for just about anything fun from sky diving, to hiking, to visiting new cities and exciting places.
 She loves to cook and bake, enjoys living an active and healthy lifestyle, and spends every chance she can connecting with loved ones.
 Dotty’s style of therapy reflects her life motto: the journey is the destination.